Nest-Microservices-App/products-microservice/README.md

 npx prisma migrate dev --name
 ```

+## Set the .env file
-## Rename the .env.template to .env and set the environment variables
+Rename the .env.template to .env and set the environment variables

 - PORT=
 - DATABASE_URL=